sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

         // 2.
 Then pops [2]
         // 3.
 Pushes a new node [3], with the same address as [1]
         s.spawn(|| {
-            // We wait a little to make sure the first thread gets a head (no pun intended) start thread::sleep(Duration::from_millis(20));
+            // We wait a little to make sure the first thread gets a head-start (pun intended) thread::sleep(Duration::from_millis(20));

             println!("thread 2 pops: [{}]", stack_clone.pop().unwrap());